GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/01-getting-started.md

 | --- | --- |
 | ![Sample app login screen](../assets/sample-login-dark.png) | ![Sample app messages screen](../assets/sample-messages-dark.png) |

-### Customization
+## Customization

 The UI components offer customization options via XML attributes as well as instance methods.
-See the individual pages of the components for more details about this.

-Components can also be customized globally, as described on the [Theming](04-guides/04-theming.md) page.
+You can check the individual pages of the components for more details about this.
+Components can also be customized globally via themes and style transformations.
+The [Theming](02-theming.md) page describes all the available styling options for the SDK in detail.

-You can also use the [`ChatUI` object](02-chatui.md) to customize the behaviour of the UI Components.
+You can also use the [`ChatUI` object](03-chatui.md) to customize the behaviour of the UI Components.
 For example, it allows you to override fonts, add your own URL signing logic, or add custom avatar loading logic.